-On 5 February 2019, YOLO successfully raised £300,000 before costs via a placing ("Placing") of 8,000,000 new ordinary shares of 0.01p each with new and existing investors at an issue price of 3.75p per share ("Placing Shares").
-Under the Placing each Place received one warrant for every four Placing Shares subscribed for as part of the Placing.
-The warrants are exercisable at 5.00p per share at any time for a period of three years from the date of Admission of the Placing Shares.
+On 2 October 2019, the Company successfully raised £750,000 before costs via a placing ("Placing") of 30,000,000 new ordinary shares of 0.01p each with new and existing investors at an issue price of 2.50p per share ("Placing Shares").
+Under the Placing each Placee received one warrant for every two Placing Shares subscribed for as part of the Placing.
+The warrants are exercisable at 6.00p per share at any time from the date of Admission of the Placing Shares to 31 October 2020.
+A further 2,500,000 warrants exercisable on the same terms were also issued in lieu of fees payable to an introducer.